seansliu/SimpleChat/README.txt

 To make it easy to change configuration values, such as heartbeat timeout, maximum login attempts, and login block time, I placed all constants in configuration.py.
 Therefore, if a user/admin wants to change these settings, one just has to open this file and alter its values.

 User Credentials - credentials.txt
 credentials.txt contains the user account information.
-Each line contains a username and password.
+Each line contains a username and password, separated by whitespace.

-SAMPLE COMMANDS
+COMMANDS

 Online users can use the following commands: